 You may think you’re smart by gaming the system.
-Instead you will end up building irrelevant and untargeted audience that will not care about what you’re doing.
+Instead, you will end up building an irrelevant and untargeted audience that will not care about what you’re doing.
 Is this what you really want?

-Therefore, desist from indulging in such act, stay clean and build your audience legally, you will be happy at last.
+Therefore, desist from indulging in such acts, stay clean and build your audience legally, you will be happy at last.

 5. Focusing All Your Marketing Efforts On Social Media

 I think this is the most important of it all.
-Most marketers put lots of efforts into building social media following forgetting they don’t own that property.
+Most marketers put lots of effort into building social media following forgetting they don’t own that property.

 I discovered that most people don’t know what success means when it comes to social media marketing.
-For the fact they’re getting lots of likes and comments on their campaigns to them, is a sign of success.
+The fact they’re getting lots of likes and comments on their campaigns to them is a sign of success.
 To me, it’s a sign of failure.

 I will tell you why shortly.

-As a serious marketer, Top 7 Social Media Mistakes That Make You Look Dumb Click To Tweet where you can transform them into paying customers.
+As a serious marketer, where you can transform them into paying customers.
 Apart from this, you’re only wasting your time and perhaps, money on social media.

 Those social media metrics will not pay the bills so, get smart.
 Even if you don’t have a blog or a business website yet, start thinking of how to get one as soon as possible else.
 The benefits of having a website for your business are quite enormous.